 Based on the clinical trials, epidemiological studies, and other research conducted across the globe that I’ve read over the last 20 years, symptoms are NOT a given during perimenopause and menopause.
 The average American woman’s experience is not necessarily the experience of women in other parts of the world.

 I won’t attempt to guess the game WebMD is playing with this survey.
 I’ll use this survey as the impetus to write a series of posts about the realities of what to expect in perimenopause, menopause, and post-menopause.
 I’ll back up what I write with validated science.
 Stay tuned.

-If you have a specific nutrition question pertaining to perimenopause or menopause that you would like me to answer, please post it in the comments.
+If you have a specific nutrition question pertaining to perimenopause or menopause, please post it in the comments.
 I’ll do my best to provide an answer.

 To your health,